BKWLD/tram/README.md

 The idea behind Tram is to take all the nice things about CSS transitions, but define them using JavaScript instead of CSS.
 This gives us more control, reliable timers, and fallback support for older browsers.

 Tram currently depends on jQuery, for two reasons: (1) Per-element data API, and (2) cross-browser css getters / setters.
-If you use another library that offers these features, then porting Tram should be fairly trivial.
+If you use another library that offers those two things, then porting Tram should be fairly trivial.

 File size:
 * dev ~`40 kb`
 * min ~`15 kb`
 * gzip ~`3 kb`

+Supports AMD, CommonJS and plain old browser globals.

+Available on npm: `npm install tram`

 ## How it works